Here's what you need to know about Pass/No Pass grading at De Anza.

 - Click on the "Add or Drop Classes" link to get to the class term.

 - Find the class in your Current Schedule and select Pass/No Pass under the Grade Mode column.

-If you experience a problem with the online Pass/No Pass request, you may bring a completed Pass/No Pass printed form to the Admissions and Records office before the deadline for that term.
+If you experience a problem with the online Pass/No Pass request, you may submit the completed Pass/No Pass form to the Admissions and Records office before the deadline for that term.
 You'll find the form on our Admissions and Records Student Forms webpage.

 After classes begin

 You may select Pass/No Pass grading provided you submit your request before 30% of the quarter has elapsed.
 The deadline for each quarter is listed on the Academic Calendar.

 To select Pass/No Pass after classes have begun

 - Go to MyPortal, open the Apps page and click on the "AdobeSign Student Forms" icon – then look under "Student Webforms" and select "De Anza Pass/No Pass."

 - Follow the instructions to submit the online form.

 Once you submit the request for Pass/No Pass grading, this action cannot be reversed.